JohnSnowLabs/spark-nlp/docs/_posts/ireneisdoomed/2022-01-13-roberta_base_biomedical_es.md

 ## Description

-This model has been pulled from the HF Hub - https://huggingface.co/PlanTL-GOB-ES/roberta-base-biomedical-clinical-es

-This is a result of reproducing the tutorial for bringing HF's models into Spark NLP - https://medium.com/spark-nlp/importing-huggingface-models-into-sparknlp-8c63bdea671d
+This model is a RoBERTa-based model trained on a biomedical corpus in Spanish.

 ## Predicted Entities